 Whereas Western yoga now focuses mostly on the physical aspect of the practice, most of the courses you will find in India approach yoga as a spiritual path towards finding peace and happiness.
 Our every session started with brief spiritual guidance.
 The instructor was curious about my understanding of yoga and what it means to me.
 The questions which honestly I have never asked myself before.
 He taught me some breathing techniques, and how to focus on breathing during the practice.

 Ashtanga yoga turned out to be not a vigorous and physically challenging style of yoga popularized in the West.
-Classical Ashtanga literally means “eight-limbed yoga” – the 8 requirements to achieve self-realization.
-Asana as a physical posture is only one of these requirements which also include meditation, concentration, breathing, control over one’s energy, etc.
+Classical Ashtanga literally means “eight-limbed yoga” - the 8 requirements to achieve self-realization.
+Asana as a physical posture is only one of these requirements.
+Others are meditation, concentration, breathing, control over one’s energy, etc.

 The most unusual thing for me was that I had to keep my eyes closed during the whole session.
-Since I’m not a very experienced yoga practitioner, you can imagine how awkward it was to try and shape my body into a necessary posture with only oral instructions let alone balancing on one leg.
+You can imagine how awkward it was to try and shape my body into a necessary posture with only oral instructions let alone balancing on one leg.

 According to the instructor, shutting your eyes cuts you off from the outer world and helps you focus on your inner feelings.
 “With the constant visual input, your body may be physically here doing asanas, but your mind would be wandering,” he said.
 Observation is the key to a successful and satisfying practice.
 There are three stages of observation: preliminary observation before the actual practice, intermediary observation where you try to feel your body during asanas and understand what muscles have been working, and post-observation of the changes in your body after the practice.